Former Ph.D. students and Postdocs

 Kathleen (Casey) Sullivan, Ph.D.

 Postdoctoral Fellow at the University of Chicago from 2012-2014 with Dr. Kinzler.
-Currently a Social Science Analyst at the Office of the Assistant Secretary for Planning and Evaluation, Department of Health and Human Services.
+Currently a Social Science Analyst at the Office of Science and Data Policy within the Office of the Assistant Secretary for Planning and Evaluation, Department of Health and Human Services.

 Dr. Sullivan’s research in early cognitive and social development has focused on the concepts and processes that infants and children use to navigate the social world.